jasonsbeer/Amiga-2000-EATX/README.md

 3. Support for PC configured disk drives.

 ## Ordering PCBs
-Download the Gerber file and send to your favorite PCB manufacturer.
+Download the Gerber zip file and send to your favorite PCB manufacturer.
 This board is 4 layers.
 See Table 3 for layer descriptions.
+Click here for more specific information.

 ## Assembling the Amiga 2000EATX
 This board makes use of suface mount devices.
 Lots of them.
-This is probably not a great project to learn how to solder SMD.
 The Amiga 2000 made use of a lot of decoupling capacitors and pullup/pulldown resistors.
 This is reflected in this project.
 You will need to obtain the legacy IC's shown in Table 2.
 All other components may be purchased from your favorite electronics supply house.
 The BOM includes DigiKey part numbers for your reference.

 Notes:
 1. If you do not intend to use a bridgeboard or the ISA slots, you do not need to install the components shown in the ISA SUPPORT silk screen.
-2. There are three video output options - VIDIOT, VIDIOT replacment circuit, and PI Zero HDMI.
+2. There are two video output options - VIDIOT, VIDIOT replacment circuit.
 You need to install at least one of these options for video output.

 ## BOM
 REALLY BIG!